 Faculty Reconciliation

-The Faculty Senate's Committee on Reconciliation offers advice and counsel to faculty members who seek it, particularly in relation to disputes with immediate supervisors or university administrators.
-Email Kenneth Eriksson, Faculty Reconciliation Coordinator.
+The Director of Faculty Reconciliation (DFR) serves as a private and independent resource to offer advice and counsel to faculty members who seek it, particularly in relation to disputes with immediate supervisors or university administrators.

 - The goal of reconciliation is to promote fairness, equity, justice, and respect that will lead to a “win-win” resolution to a dispute.